MicrosoftDocs/azure-dev-docs/articles/javascript/sdk/credential-chains.md

 ---
-title: "JavaScript: Credential chains in the Azure client library"
+title: "Credential chains in the Azure library for JavaScript"
 description: This article describes the DefaultAzureCredential and ChainedTokenCredential classes in the Azure Identity client library for JavaScript. ms.date: 09/10/2024 ms.topic: concept-article